woodser/monero-ts/docs/developer_guide/getting_started_p2.md

 ## Additional resources

-Read through the rest of the developer guides to learn more about using monero-javascript:
+Read through the rest of the developer guides to learn more about using monero-ts:

 * [Creating wallets](./creating_wallets.md)
 * [The data model: blocks, transactions, transfers, and outputs](./data_model.md)